 Because of the essential singularity at infinity, the global degree of $f$ is infinite and the dynamics is richer than for rational maps.
-The tangent map is in this class.
+The exponential and the tangent maps are in this class.
 Other examples are generated by applying Newton's method to an entire function, which almost always yields a transcendental meromorphic map as the root finder function to be iterated.

 The dynamical plane of $f$ splits into two disjoint completely invariant subsets: the {\em Fatou set}, or points for which the family of iterates is well defined and form a normal family in some neighborhood; and its complement, the {\em Julia set}.
 The Fatou set is open and contains, among other types of components, all basins of attraction of attracting periodic orbits.
-By contrast, the Julia set is closed and it is either the whole sphere or has no interior.
+By contrast, the Julia set is closed in the sphere and it is either the whole sphere or has no interior.
 It can be characterized as the closure of the repelling periodic points or, if the map is meromorphic, as the closure of the set of poles and prepoles.
 For general background on meromorphic dynamics we refer to the survey \cite{bergweiler} and the references there.